AbdoEbrahim0/Problems_Faced_in_Each_chapter/README.md

 # 🧠 Transact-SQL Assignments – Solutions 💾

 Welcome, everyone!
-This repository contains my **solutions** to the assignments from the official course:
+This repository contains my **solutions** to the assignments from the course:

 🎓 **Transact-SQL Queries using SQL Server**
 🔗 [Course Link on MaharaTech](https://maharatech.gov.eg/course/view.php?id=2288)